|Property & Evidence Unit|

 The Property and Evidence unit is responsible for and maintain control of all evidence and property booked into and stored at the Evidence Facility.
 Property and evidence are properly stored and its location is accurately documented and maintained.
 The Property and Evidence unit assures that property is properly packaged, labeled or booked safely, according to established procedure.

-The California Department of Justice charges a $20 processing fee for the application and first firearm.
-An additional processing fee of $3.00 is assessed for additional firearms.
+The California Department of Justice charges a $20 processing fee for the application and first firearm (long gun or handgun).
+An additional processing fee of $3.00 is assessed for each additional handgun.
 These are fees levied by the Department of Justice and paid directly to the state.

 The Department of Justice will register the firearm to the applicant and conduct a firearms eligibility check, including a search on the National Instant Criminal Background Check System.
 If the individual seeking a gun release is deemed eligible to possess a firearm, the Department of Justice will issue a clearance letter.
 Presentation of the letter to the Sheriff's Department is required for a firearm release.

 Department of Justice clearance letters expire 30 days after issuance.
 Firearms not claimed within 180 days after issuance of a gun release letter are eligible for disposal.

 Your are currently browsing this site with Internet Explorer 6 (IE6).